aichat-go

 Model identifiers use "provider/model" format.
 The provider name is split on the first / character and matched against the providers map.

-| Tier | Config Key | Purpose | Notes |
+| Slot | Config Key | Purpose | Notes |

 |---|---|---|---|

-| extract | models.extract | Extraction, classification, summaries | Smaller, faster model.
-Falls back to chat if not configured. |
+| extract | models.extract | Crawler chunk topics, timer status classification, follow-up text | Smaller, faster model.
+Single-shot completions. |

-models.embedding | Vector embeddings for search | Batch API, Matryoshka truncation to configured dim | |
+models.embedding | Vector embeddings for search | Batch API, Matryoshka truncation to configured dim |

 Key Thresholds Reference